394-w24/NoteDoctor/README.md

 The project is created by team Red in CS394 course taught by Professor Riesbeck in winter 2024, in collaboration with Northwestern Master of Product Design and Development Management MPD program.

-The project "NoteDoctor" is an innovative web application designed to revolutionize the healthcare experience by prioritizing patient privacy and streamlining the consultation process.
-Our application offers a secure platform for displaying patients' medical conditions and history through a user-friendly interface, ensuring sensitive information is protected while making medical consultations more convenient.
-Additionally, NoteDoctor enhances clinic operations by monitoring the availability of consultation rooms, thereby organizing the flow of patients and reducing wait times.
-Developed with cutting-edge technologies such as Vite and React for the frontend, and Firebase for the backend, NoteDoctor is committed to delivering a seamless, efficient, and secure healthcare service for both patients and healthcare providers.
+- **Innovative Web Application**: "NoteDoctor" is designed to revolutionize the healthcare experience.
+- **Privacy Priority**: Prioritizes patient privacy throughout the consultation process.
+- **Secure Platform**: Offers a secure platform for displaying patients' medical conditions and history.
+- **User-Friendly Interface**: Ensures a user-friendly experience, making consultations more convenient and protecting sensitive information.
+- **Efficiency in Clinic Operations**: Enhances clinic operations by monitoring the availability of consultation rooms, which helps in organizing patient flow and reducing wait times.
+- **Modern Technology**: Developed with cutting-edge technologies, including Vite and React for the frontend, and Firebase for the backend.
+- **Commitment to Healthcare**: Committed to delivering a seamless, efficient, and secure healthcare service for both patients and healthcare providers.

 ### Built With